Kinross: Tourism

-The burgh is located on the shores of Loch Leven.
+The burgh (red on the map) is located on the shores of Loch Leven (blue on the map).
 There are boat trips around the loch and to Lochleven Castle, where Mary, Queen of Scots was held prisoner in 1567.

 Up to 2014 the annual T in the Park music festival, which was officially replaced by TRNSMT festival in Glasgow Green, was held nearby, at the former RAF Balado Bridge airfield.
 This was also the location of a now decommissioned NATO ICBM early warning radar, and until the late 1950s was a training base for the Royal Air Force.

 Climate

 Kinross has an oceanic climate (Köppen: Cfb).